etc5523-2021/blog-smritibhat-monash/README.md

 My selected country is Algeria.

-The relevant blog post for this assessment is in index.html
+The relevant blog post for this assessment is in blog1.html The URL of this blog post is https://covid-trend-algeria.netlify.app/blog1.html

 - [x] Selected a country
 - [x] Website with R markdown